Biodiversity of the Central Coast

 Human Uses

 Salal berries have been used extensively by the Indigenous Peoples of the Pacific Northwest, including the Kwakwaka'wakw, Haida, and Ditidaht.
-The berries are abundant, and berries are eaten fresh, dried into cakes, as well as dipped in oolichan grease (Kwakwaka'wakw), used as a sweetener, and to thicken salmon eggs (Haida).
+The berries are abundant and were eaten fresh and dried into cakes, as well as dipped in oolichan grease (Kwakwaka'wakw), used as a sweetener, and to thicken salmon eggs (Haida).

 Intriguing Info